abdulaziz-M895/Guess-the-Word-Game/README.md

 - CSS
 - JavaScript

+## Website

+You can play the game online at [GitHub Pages](https://abdulaziz-m895.github.io/Guess-the-Word-Game/).

 ## Credits

-This game is created by Elzero Web School.
+This game is created by [ElzeroWebSchool].